-In our industry operational risk and regulatory requirements are always a major focus for Bendigo and Adelaide Bank.
-This ensures our staff and branch adhere to correct policies and procedures.
+From a banking perspective, our industry operational risk and regulatory requirements are always a major focus for Bendigo and Adelaide Bank Limited and for the Bright Community Bank Branch.
+This ensures our staff and branch adhere to its policies and procedures.
 The operational reviews conducted at our branch over the last 12 months confirm that our staff continue to meet these policy and regulatory requirements.

-I would also like to personally thank our fantastic branch staff, Pauline, Jill, Naomi and Kasey, and our current contract staff member Stacey, for the support and service they provide to our customers.
-The personal service we provide to our customers is something we are very proud and passionate about.
+I would like to personally thank our fantastic branch staff, Naomi, Jill, Kasey and Courtney, for the support and service they provide to our customers.
+The personal service we provide to our customers is something we are proud and passionate about.
 The staff form a fantastic team and I also thank them for the support and assistance they provide to me.

-We are also fortunate to receive great support from our business partners, Business Banker Tony Clarebrough, our Financial Planner Sheridan Gillham our Agribusiness Manager Peter Nolan.
+We are also fortunate to receive great support from our business partners, Business Banker Tony Clarebrough, our Financial Planner Sheridan Gillham and our Agribusiness Managers.
 They are experts in their respective areas of business, finance, agribusiness and Financial Planning and provide great support and service to our branch and to our customers.

-I also thank our Bendigo Bank support team of Mark Brown (Regional Manager), Kendall Beattie (Regional Community Manager), Brian O'Keefe (Risk & Compliance Manager) and Monique Bonney (Local Connection Coordinator) and their respective teams who are also a great support to our branch and to our staff.
+I also thank our Bendigo and Adelaide Bank Limited support team of Lisa Liddell (Regional Manager) and Brian O'Keefe (Risk & Compliance Manager) and their respective teams who are also a great support to our branch and to our staff.